webiny/webiny-js/docs/CONTRIBUTING.md

 ### Branches

-`master` is the main branch from which we publish packages.
-All `issue` branches should be branched from `develop` branch, unless you're working on an issue that belongs to one of our [projects](https://github.com/webiny/webiny-js/projects).
+`master` is the main branch on which we develop.
+All `issue` branches should be branched from `master` branch, unless you're working on an issue that belongs to one of our [projects](https://github.com/webiny/webiny-js/projects).
 In that case, a project branch will be specified in the project board.
 If you're not sure about the branch, don't hesitate to contact us.

 ### Workflow